loft-sh/tunnel/README.md

 # Tailscale Coordinator Library

-This is a library that simplifies the implementation and integration of a Tailscale control server into your Go application.
+This is a library that simplifies the implementation and integration of a control server for Tailscale into your Go application.

 ## Disclaimer